-Educators can support children's learning to be open to new challenges and discoveries
+Educators can support children's learning to be open to new challenges and discoveries through:

-- providing a safe, predictable, and welcoming environment where the child is supported - encouraging new experiences within the child's own level of comfort, acknowledging fears and concerns, and offering emotional support with positive language and encouragement. - demonstrating serve and return interactions, to guide caregivers in picking up on early communication - helping the child to understand their body by naming the parts and things they can do. - Sing and say words clearly, repeating and demonstrating to connect concepts to language.
+- providing a safe, predictable, and welcoming environment where the child is supported - encouraging new experiences within the child's own level of comfort, acknowledging fears and concerns, and offering emotional support with positive language and encouragement. - demonstrating serve and return interactions, to guide caregivers in picking up on early communication. - Sing and say words clearly, repeating and demonstrating to connect concepts to language.